 For that reason, the laws that have been built over time to protect these child actors are strict, complex, and exhaustive, forming a comprehensive legal shield.

-That’s why, today at Wrapbook, we’re talking about child actor labor laws and everything a producer could want to know about working with minors.
+That’s why, today we’re talking about child actor labor laws and everything a producer could want to know about working with minors.

 In many ways, the process of casting minors is very similar to the process of casting adults.
 No matter how old the actor is, casting is all about finding the magic that comes from pairing the right performer with the right role.